Hypatia-Energy-Modelling-Framework/Hypatia/README.rst

     conda create -n hypatia python=3.8

-If you create a new environment for hypatia, to use it, you need to activate the mario environment each time by writing the following line in *Anaconda Prompt*:
+If you create a new environment for hypatia, you need to activate the environment each time you want to use it, by writing the following line in *Anaconda Prompt*:

 .. code-block:: bash